 Significance of CPI

-Recent data from the BLS indicate that the CPI for All Urban Consumers (CPI-U) increased by 0.6% in June 2024, following a 0.4% increase in May.
-Over the last 12 months, the all-items index increased 5.4% before seasonal adjustment, highlighting ongoing inflation concerns.
+Recent data from the BLS showed that the CPI for All Urban Consumers rose by 0.6% in June 2024, following a 0.4% gain in May.
+Over the prior 12 months, the all-items index climbed 5.4% before seasonal adjustment, a clear sign that inflation pressures were very much alive at that point.

 Producer Price Index (PPI)

-The Producer Price Index (PPI), on the other hand, measures the average change over time in the selling prices received by domestic producers for their output.
+The Producer Price Index measures the average change over time in the selling prices that domestic producers receive for their output.
+Think of it as the inflation picture from the seller’s side rather than the consumer’s.
+The PPI covers a range of sub-indexes tracking manufacturing, agriculture, mining, services, and more.

 Significance of PPI

-The PPI for final demand increased by 1.1% in June 2024, seasonally adjusted, after rising 0.9% in May, according to the BLS.
-Over the 12 months ended in June, the index for final demand moved up 8.6%, underscoring persistent inflationary pressures in the economy.
+The PPI for final demand rose by 1.1% in June 2024, seasonally adjusted, after a 0.9% gain in May, per the BLS.
+Over the 12 months ending in June, the final demand index was up 8.6%, underlining just how persistent the inflationary pressures were across the economy at that time.

 Comparing CPI and PPI